 My name is Dallas Marks, a business intelligence and analytics professional with experience primarily (but not exclusively) using solutions from SAP.
 Currently a Principal Technical Architect with EV Technologies, SAP Mentor, and ASUG volunteer, I help organizations of all sizes create actionable insights from their corporate data.
-This blog is devoted to helping organizations get the most from their analytics investment, providing analysis of business intelligence trends, practical tips and tricks, helpful book reviews, and sometimes random thoughts.
+I started this blog in 2007 as a space to teach and encourage other analytics professionals by providing practical tips and tricks, helpful book reviews, analysis of business intelligence trends and vendor roadmaps, and occasionally random thoughts.
 I prefer piano keyboards instead of computer keyboards when not blogging or tweeting about business intelligence.

-I am a co-author of three editions of SAP BusinessObjects Web Intelligence: The Comprehensive Guide from SAP Press, including the latest fourth edition.
-I am a SAP Certified Application Associate for SAP BusinessObjects Web Intelligence and the BI Platform.
-I am also an authorized trainer for Web Intelligence, Universe Design, Dashboards (formerly Xcelsius), and SAP BusinessObjects Business Intelligence administration.
-I was chairman of the Southern Ohio/Northern Kentucky BusinessObjects User Group (SONKBOUG) from its re-launch in 2005 through 2007 and currently serve as an ASUG volunteer with its Kentucky chapter as program chair.
-I’ve spoken at many SAP user groups and conferences, including ASUG and SAP Insider and am a contributor for the Diversified Semantic Layer podcast.
+I am a co-author of three editions of SAP BusinessObjects Web Intelligence: The Comprehensive Guide from SAP Press, including the latest fourth edition that was published in 2017.
+I am a SAP Certified Application Associate for SAP BusinessObjects Web Intelligence and for BI Platform administration.
+Since 2005, I have been an authorized trainer for Web Intelligence, Universe Design, Dashboards (formerly Xcelsius), and SAP BusinessObjects Business Intelligence administration.
+An ASUG member since 2011, I began serving as an ASUG volunteer in 2013.
+My current ASUG volunteer role is the program chair of the Kentucky chapter.
+Since 2016, I have been the primary organizer of the annual ASUG Developer Tools Day event held each December.
+Prior to my ASUG experience, I was chairman of the Southern Ohio/Northern Kentucky BusinessObjects User Group (SONKBOUG) from its re-launch in 2005 through 2007.
+I’ve spoken at many SAP user groups and conferences across the United States, including ASUG and SAP Insider.
+I am an occasional contributor and guest for the Diversified Semantic Layer podcast and have written articles for other web sites including the SAP Community, Global Knowledge, and employers Kalvin Consulting and EV Technologies.

 In 2015, I was nominated and accepted into the SAP Community Mentor program.
 SAP Mentors “are the top community influencers of the SAP Ecosystem.
 Most mentors work for customers or partners of SAP.
 All of them are hands-on experts of an SAP product or service, as well as excellent champions for product roll-in and roll-out.
 They have been nominated by their peers on the basis of their passion for the community and their willingness to contribute and share as well as motivate others.”
 You can follow me as dallas.marks on the SAP Community.